ved-sharma/Sleep-computer-with-a-single-click/README.md

 Open notepad and copy the above text.
 Save it as _Sleep.ps1_ somewhere on your Desktop.

 **Note:** If you right click on the file and choose "Run with PowerShell", it will put your computer to sleep.
-But that's two clicks and we want a single-click solution.
+But that's two clicks and we want a single-click solution!

 ### Step 2: Install PS2EXE Module
 Run PowerShell as administrator.